-Amicus's Reentry Mentoring service connects people incarcerated in Minnesota prisons with trained and supported volunteer friends.
+Amicus's One-to-One Mentoring Program connects people incarcerated in Minnesota prisons with trained and supported volunteer friends.
 Volunteers have helped thousands of people leaving incarceration successfully transition back into community.
 Volunteers can be anyone with a few hours a month and a desire to talk, listen, and offer non-judgmental feedback.
 They receive training and support, but most have no backgrounds in criminal justice or mentoring.

 Building Positive Friendships